-In order to study the convergence rate of the calibration method, we monitored the values of the error function χ^2 with respect to the number of iterations performed in the 6D minimization procedure using the Polak-Ribiere conjugate gradient technique.
-Figure 8 reports three experiments performed with various calibration parameters.
-The start of the 6D search always begins at $(\mathbf{x}c, \mathbf{x}p, \theta{\mathbf{u}}, \theta{\mathbf{v}}) = \mathbf{0}$ and, as expected, the number of required iterations to converge to the solution is proportional to the distance of the calibration parameters to the initial search values.
+In order to study the convergence rate of the calibration method, we monitored the values of the error function χ^2 with respect to the number of iterations performed in the minimization procedure using the Polak-Ribiere conjugate gradient technique.
+As expected, the number of required iterations to converge to the solution is proportional to the distance of the calibration parameters to the initial search values.
 We used a tolerance of 1×10^{-8} on convergence and we computed the various derivatives of the error function χ^2 with 5-point differences with intervals of 0.2 image units for translation and intervals of 0.0002 radians for rotations.
+Our experiments demonstrate that convergence rates are steep and, in general, 40 to 60 iterations are sufficient to obtain adequate calibration parameters.